Tomorrow, the Fed is expected to raise the target federal funds rate by 0.25%, the first such increase since December 2018.

 Some may argue that the Fed indirectly influences mortgage rates.
 Really, the Fed is just trying to control inflation via short-term rates.
 This in turn dictates how longer-term rates may play out.

 Essentially, the market for longer-term rates such as 30-year mortgages (and mortgage-backed securities) might seek direction from Fed cues.

 The Fed tends to telegraph its moves well in advance, so it’s pretty rare for anyone to get too surprised the day they release their FOMC statement.

-However, they do give an indication as to which way we’re (the economy is) headed and what kind of monetary policy is in store, which can be important to longer-term rates, such as 30-year fixed mortgages.
+Anyway, they do give an indication as to which way we’re (the economy is) headed and what kind of monetary policy is in store, which can be important to longer-term rates, such as 30-year fixed mortgages.

-Rates Can Go Either Way…
+Mortgage Rates Can Go Either Way…

-You can’t say oh, the Fed lowered rates so my 30-year mortgage will be lower too.
-And you can’t say oh no, the Fed raised rates, I should have locked!
+You can’t say oh, the Fed raised rates 0.25% so my 30-year mortgage will be that much higher too.
+And you can’t say oh no, the Fed raised rates, I should have locked my mortgage!